wpgp/peanutButter/README.md

 See the vignette for the peanutButter::jelly shiny application using: `vignette('jelly', package='peanutButter')`

+### Source data
+All of the source files used by peanutButter can be downloaded country-by-country through the web application at <a href="https://apps.worldpop.org/peanutButter" target="_blank">https://apps.worldpop.org/peanutButter</a>.

+There are two data sets describing building patterns (<a href="https://dx.doi.org/10.5258/SOTON/WP00666" target="_blank">Dooley and Tatem 2020</a>) that were derived from building footprints (Ecopia.AI and Maxar Technologies 2020):

+1. The count of buildings in each ~100 m grid cell across the country,
+2. A classification of each ~100 m grid cell as urban or rural.

+There are also two source datasets that provide the proportion of population in each demographic group for every ~100 m grid cell (WorldPop et al 2018, Pezullo et al 2017, Carioli et al in prep).
+The age-sex source files include:

+1. A spreadsheet with age-sex proportions for each region,
+2. A region ID for every 100 m grid cell.

 ### peanutButter web application

 peanutButter includes an R shiny application that allows you to produce rapid-response gridded population estimates from building footprints.
 The peanutButter application is available on the web at <a href="https://apps.worldpop.org/peanutButter" target="_blank">https://apps.worldpop.org/peanutButter</a>.
 You can also run the application locally from your R console using: